What is the current situation?

 Employers will still have to establish a potentially fair reason for dismissal and show that they acted reasonably in all the circumstances (including following a fair process) when dismissing employees with more than six months’ service.

-The Government is removing the cap on the compensatory award.
+In addition, the Government is removing the cap on the compensatory award.

 What you need to do